 Prior to this coming year, the burden of generating this revenue fell solely on students and employee permit holders choosing to park a vehicle between 7 a.m. and 5 p.m. – while visitors and non-permit holders were able to park free of charge during the day and in the evenings.
 By charging everyone that utilizes our services (parks on campus,) Parking Services can strive to keep parking costs down for all.

 Undergraduate students able to park along Drillfield after 5 p.m. with an Evening Only Permit.
 Graduate students may park long the Drillfield after 5 p.m.
 Commuter permit holders may park on the Drillfield after 5 p.m., Monday - Friday, or can park in any unrestricted F/S space across campus after 5 p.m.

 Faculty/staff permit holders may park along the Drillfield at any time unless otherwise marked by signage.

 The university is offering a range of parking options that meet the unique needs of employees and students.
 This includes the sale of annual, semester, and daily parking permits, an affordable remote lot option, metered parking, and some planned changes and new technologies that will enhance the university’s flexible parking offerings, including hourly and daily parking.
 Recognizing permit needs may change, the university continues to offer a prorated permit refund schedule.

-Click here to learn about permit options and here (page 5) to learn about the permit refund policy.
+Click here to learn about permit options.
 All types of permits may be purchased online, including Daily permits, or in-person.
 Multiple daily permits may be purchased at once in-person.
 Parking meters on campus are also an option.

 Click here for a Blacksburg campus Parking Map which highlights parking lot and meter locations.